 Woolley is an assistant professor in the School of Journalism at the Moody College of Communication at the University of Texas-Austin.
-He is the Program Director of disinformation research at the Center for Media Engagement (CME) at UT.
-His academic work has appeared in the Journal of Information Technology and Politics, the International Journal of Communication, the Routledge Handbook of Media, Conflict and Security, A Networked Self: Platforms, Stories, Connections and The Political Economy of Robots.
+He a Knight Faculty Fellow and the Program Director of propaganda research at the Center for Media Engagement (CME) at UT.
+His academic work has appeared in numerous academic publications including: the Journal of Information Technology and Politics, the International Journal of Communication, the Routledge Handbook of Media, Conflict and Security, A Networked Self: Platforms, Stories, Connections and The Political Economy of Robots.
 He has written for popular venues including The Atlantic, Wired, The Guardian, Motherboard-Vice, and Tech Crunch.
 His research has been featured in The New York Times, The Washington Post and The Wall Street Journal and on Today, 60 Minutes and Frontline.

-Beginning in 2013, Woolley and his collaborators have studied the ways in which social media platforms are being used to manipulate public opinion during major political events around the globe.
+Beginning in 2013, Woolley and his collaborators have studied the ways in which social media platforms are being used to manipulate public opinion during major events around the globe.
 Together, they founded the Computational Propaganda Research Project (ComProp), now based at the Oxford Internet Institute, University of Oxford.
 Woolley is also the founder of the Digital Intelligence Lab at the Institute for the Future (IFTF)–a 50-year-old think-tank based in Palo Alto, CA.

 Prior to joining the faculty at UT, Woolley was the Director of Research of the ComProp Project at Oxford and the Director of the Digital Intelligence Lab at IFTF.
 He has served as a research fellow at Google Jigsaw, a resident fellow at the German Marshall Fund’s Digital Innovation Democracy Initiative, a Belfer Fellow at the Center for Technology and Society at the Anti-Defamation League (ADL), a research fellow at the TechPolicy Lab at the University of Washington, and a pre-doctoral fellow at the Center for Media, Data and Society at Central European University.
 He holds a PhD from the University of Washington-Seattle, an MA from the Claremont Graduate University, and a BA from the University of San Diego.